Reverse Lookup

 Registering and Updating Names

-1. register_domain: Registers a new domain or updates an existing one if expired.
+- register_domain: Registers a new domain or updates an existing one if expired.
 It clears any existing reverse lookup associated with the domain before registering.

-2. register_name_internal: Called internally by register_domain, this function updates or sets new details for a domain, including expiration time.
+- register_name_internal: Called internally by - register_domain, this function updates or sets new details for a domain, including expiration time.- Process: - Checks if the domain is available and valid.

-• Clears any reverse lookup if the name is a primary name for any address.
+- Clears any reverse lookup if the name is a primary name for any address.

-• Sets expiration time and registers the domain.
+- Sets expiration time and registers the domain.

-• Emits a RegisterNameEvent to log the action.
+- Emits a - RegisterNameEventto log the action.

 Renewing Domains

-• If the domain is a primary name, it verifies that the reverse lookup points back to this domain for consistency.
+- renew_domain: Renews an existing domain by extending its expiration time. - If the domain is a primary name, it verifies that the reverse lookup points back to this domain for consistency.

-• Emits a RenewNameEvent to log the renewal action.
+- Emits a - RenewNameEventto log the renewal action.

 Setting Target Address

-• Reverse Lookup Check: If this domain is the primary name (reverse lookup) for the signer's address, and a new address is assigned, it clears the current reverse lookup.
+- set_target_address: Associates a domain with a specific target address, allowing dApps to route requests to this address. - Reverse Lookup Check: If this domain is the primary name (reverse lookup) for the signer's address, and a new address is assigned, it clears the current reverse lookup.

-• Emits a SetTargetAddressEvent for tracking changes.
+- Emits a - SetTargetAddressEventfor tracking changes.

 Setting and Clearing Reverse Lookup (Primary Name)

-• subdomain_name, domain_suffix, domain_name: Components of the domain to set as the primary name.
+- subdomain_name,- domain_suffix,- domain_name: Components of the domain to set as the primary name.

-• Behavior: Links the signer’s address with the specified domain.
+- Behavior: Links the signer’s address with the specified domain.
 If a reverse lookup was already set, it will be overwritten.

-• Emits a SetReverseLookupEvent.
+- Emits a - SetReverseLookupEvent.

-• Behavior: This operation clears the primary name for the address, allowing the address to remain unidentified until another primary name is set.
+- clear_reverse_lookup: Removes the reverse lookup association for a user's address. - Behavior: This operation clears the primary name for the address, allowing the address to remain unidentified until another primary name is set.

-• Emits a SetReverseLookupEvent.
+- Emits a - SetReverseLookupEvent.

 Example Workflow